simonbor/DigitalClues/README.md

 * MongoDb hits up to 30K requests per second
 * each request url length (rest api url) can be up to 500 bytes
 * response volume is JSON type and can be up to 500 bytes
-* "n" number (tasks in parallel) can be between 1 and up to server memory limit - for each 1Gb available memory we could create ~ 1Gb / (500 + 500 + 500K) = ~2K parallel threads but total number of threads can not be greater then 32K parallel threads (.NET limit)
+* "n" number (tasks in parallel) is should be between 1 and up to server memory limit - for each 1Gb available memory we could create ~ 1Gb / (500 + 500 + 500K) = ~2K parallel threads but total number of threads can not be greater then 32K parallel threads because of .NET limit

 ### Calculate usage

 * Volume size data block per one task/thread
     * 500B max per rest api url
     * 500B max per JSON data response
-    * total = ~1KB
 * Stack size of a thread running on an x64 server is 512K
+* total = 513K =~ 5KB

 ## 2. High level design